-The identification paragraph contains the Appointed Actuary's statement that he or she is qualified to sign the SAO.
-Before taking on or renewing an Appointed Actuary assignment, actuaries are advised to review the applicable qualification standards and ensure compliance.
+The Identification paragraph of the Opinion includes the Appointed Actuary's qualifications to sign the SAO.
+Before taking on or renewing an Appointed Actuary assignment, actuaries are advised to review the definition of Qualified Actuary per the NAIC SAO Instructions and all other applicable qualification standards and ensure compliance.